 Policy Title Description Link to Policies in Local Plan Part 1 Policy LIV7 Reserved Sites for Housing This policy will provide details of those sites that should be allocated as reserve housing sites.
 These will provide choice and flexibility should the allocated sites fail to come forward.
 They will also provide potential sites for longer term development at the end of the plan period.
 The policy will provide details of the circumstances in which these sites will be permitted to be developed.
-LIV1 Policy LIV8 Affordable Housing This policy will provide a review of Policy LIV4 of the Core Strategy (a requirement of the Inspector at the Core Strategy Examination).
+Policy LIV8 Affordable Housing This policy will provide a review of Policy LIV4 of the Core Strategy (a requirement of the Inspector at the Core Strategy Examination).
 It will reconsider the thresholds and targets for affordable housing.
 It will take account of the new definition of affordable housing and the different affordable products now available.
 LIV4 Policy LIV9 Quality Housing This policy will identify those design standards which the developers of new housing will be encouraged to meet, or be required to adhere to.
 This may include elements such as accessibility, adaptability, water efficiency and internal space standards.
 It will also address the layout of estates, development on garden land and infill sites.
 LIV5 Policy LIV10 Householder Development This policy will set out the criteria for a range of householder developments including extensions, dormer windows, residential curtilages and garden extensions in the countryside.
 ENV2 • LIV5 Policy LIV11 Self and Custom Build Housing This policy will set criteria for self and custom-build developments.
 LIV1 • LIV3 Policy LIV12 Housing in the Countryside This policy will establish the types of residential development, which will be considered to be acceptable in the open countryside.
 It will set out the criteria used to determine applications for agricultural and forestry workers dwellings, barn conversions, redundant buildings and replacement dwellings not within a defined settlement boundary.
 SDP2 • LIV1 Policy LIV13 Communal Living This policy will set out criteria for the development of premises associated with communal living such as Houses in Multiple Occupation (HMOs), Care Homes and Student Accommodation.
 LIV3

 Policy Title Description Link to Policies in Local Plan Part 1 Working: Cre ating a Dynamic and Competitive Economy Policy WRK7 Employment Site Allocations This policy will provide details of the sites to be allocated for employment uses and stipulate the criteria for how they should be developed.
-Policy WRK8 WRK2 Policy WRK9 Mixed Use This policy will set out criteria for assessing applications for mixed-use developments.
+WRK2 Policy WRK8 Protected Employment Areas This policy will provide details of those areas protected for employment use and will set the thresholds for the amount of B1, B2 and B8 uses that are acceptable.
+It will also provide criteria for the redevelopment of areas for alternative uses should they no longer be needed for employment use.
+WRK2 Policy WRK9 Mixed Use This policy will set out criteria for assessing applications for mixed-use developments.
 WRK1 • WRK2 Policy WRK10 Retail Site Allocations This policy will provide details of the sites to be allocated for retail uses and stipulate the criteria for how they should be developed.
-WRK4 Policy WRK11 SDP5 • WRK4 Policy WRK12 Local Shopping Centres This policy will provide details of those uses which are suitable to be developed within the defined Local Shopping Centres.
+WRK4 Policy WRK11 SDP5 • WRK4 Policy WRK12 Local Shopping Centres Shopping Centres This policy will provide details of those uses which are suitable to be developed within the defined Local Shopping Centres.
 It will provide details of the primary and secondary retail frontages and the proportion of non-retail uses that can occupy units in those frontages.
-SDP5 • WRK4 Policy WRK13 Edge and Out-of-Centre Retail This policy will provide details of those areas/sites that are designated as edge-of-centre or out-of-centre.
+Policy WRK13 Edge and Out-of-Centre Retail This policy will provide details of those areas/sites that are designated as edge-of-centre or out-of-centre.
 It will provide criteria for assessing the suitability of proposed developments in these areas.
 WRK4